Cornell University

 Social Norms Campaign

-Messages that include actual data to correct misperceptions and bolster positive norms are often referred to as "social norms messages."
+• Campaign strategies that include actual data to correct misperceptions and/or bolster positive norms are referred to as "social norms campaigns."

 Where did the numbers come from?

-The most recent data used in our social norms campaign came from the Spring 2021 CUE— "Cornell Undergraduate Experience" (N = 4,208 respondents, 40% response rate).
-Previously, the data have come from Cornell's "Perceptions of Undergraduate Life & Student Experiences (PULSE)" Survey and the "Membership Activities in Student Clubs, Organizations, and Teams (MASCOT)" Survey.
+The most recent data used in our social norms campaign came from the Spring 2025 CUE— "Cornell Undergraduate Experience" (N=2,148 respondents, 18% response rate).
+Previously, data came from prior CUE surveys, from Cornell's "Perceptions of Undergraduate Life & Student Experiences (PULSE)" Survey, and the "Membership Activities in Student Clubs, Organizations, and Teams (MASCOT)" Survey.
 Analysis of the data was provided by the Office of Institutional Research and Planning.
 All research was approved by the Institutional Review Board.

 Social norms messages may be experienced by students—as well as the faculty and staff who work with them—as surprising, affirming or disturbing.